marktriggs/sakai/pasystem/README.md

     Sakai preferences doesn't match the timezone of their local machine.
 This warning is displayed as a banner alert and links the user to the page where they can set their timezone.

+## Configuration

+You can control the Public Announcement system with the following
+properties:

+  * pasystem.enabled (default: false) -- Whether or not to show popups and banners to users.

+  * pasystem.auto.ddl (default: false) -- Whether to automatically
+    create/upgrade the PA System's database tables on startup.
+This is required for the first time you start the PA System, but there's no harm in leaving it enabled.

+  * pasystem.banner.temporary-timeout-ms (default: 86400000) -- The
+    number of milliseconds to hide a medium priority banner once it has been dismissed.

+  * pasystem.popup.temporary-timeout-ms (default: 86400000) -- The
+    "later" in "Remind me later" when a popup is dismissed.

+  * pasystem.timezone-check (default: false) -- Whether to warn users
+    via banner if their computer's timezone doesn't match their Sakai profile timezone.